 Application will open on June 20, 2018 and close on September 1, 2018 (11:59pm Turkey time).

 Before application opens, please make sure that you have all the necessary documents listed under the “Required Documents” tab.
 You will be able to upload all necessary documents through the application portal.Document Screening & InterviewsOnce you have submitted your application, it will be examined by our document screening team.A small group of successful candidates will be invited for in-person interviews in two locations in Turkey (Istanbul and Gaziantep) in October.The two finalists for 2019 will be selected in November.Application to ICUThe two finalists and a small number of waitlisted candidates will apply to ICU in January 2019.
 Most of the necessary documents have already been submitted to JICUF, so this process should not be difficult.
 JICUF staff will also assist the application process.Admission to ICUThe results will be announced by ICU in late February, 2019.
 Upon acceptance, the scholars will begin preparation for travel to Japan.Scholars will begin studies at ICU in September 2019.

 (If possible, the scholars will participate in a summer course in Japanese on the ICU campus in July and August.)

 - Application form (available on June 20, 2017.)

 which will include ..

 – Personal statement (400-500 words) on why you would like to study at ICU, and what your plans are after graduation

-- Educational certification (Syrian Baccalaureate, IB, SAT with essay, ACT with writing, GCE A levels, etc. Please inquire if you have another type of certification.)
+- Educational certification such as Syrian Baccalaureate, IB, SAT with essay, ACT with writing, GCE A levels, etc. Please inquire if you have another type of certification.

 - 2 letters of recommendation